 Hiring Employees – Do You Really Need To?

 This is the first question you should ask yourself first.
-Weigh the risk of obtaining an employee against the probability of improved work efficiency, exponential increases in sales, and other key performance indicator relevant to your business.
+Weigh the risk of obtaining an employee against the probability of improved work efficiency, exponential increases in sales, and other key performance indicators relevant to your business.

 If the risk is not worth it after analysis, maybe that means you should stick to being a sole operator until your business has scaled enough to force you to get hired help.
 Don’t rule out the possibility of hiring a subcontractor, as this option might be the better fit for your business until you actually need a consistent service.